 About the Author

-Andy Clark is Doctor of Philosophy at the School of Cognitive and Computing Sciences at the University of Sussex.
+Andy Clark is Reader in Philosophy of Cognitive Sciences in the School of Cognitive and Computing Sciences at the University of Sussex, in England.
+He's the author of Microcognition: Philosophy, Cognitive Science, and Parallel Distributed Processing.

 "Clark's book is an excellent introduction to this new movement incognitive science.
 It is clear, wide ranging, well informed, and fullof fascinating examples.
 And, unusually, it manages to be botheminently sensible and highly provocative."